Forum on China-Africa Co-operation (FOCAC) Summit: An opportunity for a win-win strategic partnership

-Taku Fundira, a tralac Researcher, discusses the Forum on China-Africa Co-operation (FOCAC) Summit.
+Taku Fundira, tralac Researcher, discusses the Forum on China-Africa Co-operation (FOCAC) Summit

 Exploitation or partnership?